abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 disciples come across as very human.
 They have personalities.
 They are distinct individuals.

-There is a great sutta in which Sariputta is sitting and meditating in the forest and Moggallana, who is adept in psychic powers, sees this scene unfolding where there are two *yakkhas*, which is a type of celestial demon.
+There is a great sutta in which Sāriputta is sitting and meditating in the forest and Moggallāna, who is adept in psychic powers, sees this scene unfolding where there are two *yakkhas*, which is a type of celestial demon.
 They are flying along overhead and see Sariputta meditating in the forest.
 It is the day before the Full Moon Day, and